This topic covers how to emit messages to a stream.

 Using the Console

-- Click on the stream that you want to publish on.
+- In the list of available streams, click on the stream that you want to publish to.

 - Click the Produce Test Message button.